Yuki-Kurosawa/TinyWebServer/README.md

 yuki binaries are built and distributed in two versions: stable and mainline.
 Stable binaries are built from stable branches and only contain critical fixes backported from the mainline version.
 Mainline binaries are built from the [master branch](https://github.com/Yuki-Kurosawa/TinyWebServer/tree/master) and contain the latest features and bugfixes.
 You'll need to decide which is appropriate for your purposes.

 ## Linux binary installation process
-The NGINX binary installation process takes advantage of package managers native to specific Linux distributions.
+The yuki binary installation process takes advantage of package managers native to specific Linux distributions.

 Debian: [You can track releases here](https://qa.debian.org/developer.php?login=yuki@ksyuki.com)